 A Second Twist Twist

-It was on June 15th when I got an email and cell phone photo from Cheryl, one of the dedicated volunteers at WWCC.
-She had gotten to work that morning and found the chick from our egg, standing between the rollers!
-There’s no such thing as a “premies” with bird eggs.
-The incubation period is fixed: it always takes the same amount of time for an egg to hatch once it is being incubated.
-That time varies from species to species, but it’s a known quantity for Snowy Plovers, so something else was going on.
-Evidently, these plovers were incubating eggs in this nest for about ten days before we found it.
-This suggests that his parents had laid additional eggs, and that those eggs were lost to predation.
 This is the grim reality of beach-nesting species like Piping and Snowy Plovers.
 It may also explain why the parents abandoned when we came by and put up all those cones and signs and fencing… Perhaps it was just the last straw.
 Since it was awkward to refer to this bird as “the bird from our egg”, I named it Eureka.
 So now, Eureka had hatched and was a healthy Snowy Plover chick, running around his temporary home and eating well.
 I say “he”, but of course, we don’t actually know Eureka’s sex.
 Snowy Plovers don’t obtain definitive gender-specific plumage until they are nearly a year old.
-Snowy Plover chicks are born precocial, meaning they can get up and run (surprisingly fast in fact!) within about 12 hours of hatching.
+Snowy Plover chicks are precocial.
+These chicks can run (surprisingly fast in fact!) within about 12 hours of hatching.

 Captive-Rearing Snowy Plovers